meraymond2/casql/rust_notes.md

 I think this means that it's equivalent to wrapping it all in a `mod file_name {...}`.

 Modules might be more useful for large applications, and for libraries.
 You can use `mod` to rearrange code, so you can organise your lib any way you want, without needing it to be identical to your file structure.
 For a simple binary, just pulling in the other files with `mod other_file;` is probably enough.

+All of the _module declarations_ go in the main file, and if you need to use them in other files, you can use `use crate::some_mod::MyStruct`.